Timeless Black and White Kitchen Design Ideas

 These days, you can have your kitchen in virtually any color and finish possible, but for some people, too many choices can be overwhelming.
 There’s nothing bad with going back to basics – to your standard black-and-white kitchen design combination.
 Not only is it easy, but it’s a color combination that is timeless and versatile and will never go out of style.

-If you have existing wooden cabinets, it will be easy to repaint to match this scheme.
+If you have existing wooden cabinets, it’s easy to repaint to match this scheme.
 Others might think that this color combination is boring, but you can always play around with various tones (warm or cool whites, etc), textures (wood texture, smooth, pebbled), and finishes (matte, satin, or gloss).
 If you have a traditional-style space and want to give it a bit of an update, a little matte black paint on the island base could give it a more contemporary look.
 Use black hardware and use modern lamps to amp up the look.

 Laminated models also come in a variety of finishes, so you don’t have to worry about being limited with options.
 Even black has different tones available!
 Play around with the available finishes, and you’ll be surprised by the many different combinations you can make.